 In the menu Tools “Board “Most likely Arduino UNO” three new boards are added.

 Select “Generic ESP8266 Module”.

-Prepare your hardware according to the Programming/flashing schema.
+Prepare your hardware according to the Programming/flashing scheme.
 Connect USB-TTL adapter with PC.

-Select in the menu Tools, port the corresponding port of the USB-TTL adapter.
+In the menu Tools, select the corresponding port of the USB-TTL adapter.
 Open the serial monitor (by pressing CTRL-Shift-M or from the menu Tools).
 Set the key emulation to “Both NL & CR” and the speed to 115200 baud.
-This can be set in the bottom of terminal screen.
+This can be set at the bottom of the terminal screen.

 Open Arduino IDE and go to Sketch -> Include Library -> Manage Libraries.
 Find and install the following libraries: